Kanjli: Demography

 According to the report published by Census India in 2011, Kanjli has total number of 235 houses and population of 1,211 of which include 636 males and 575 females.
-Literacy rate of Kanjli is 78.36%, higher than state average of 75.84%.
+Literacy rate of Kanjli is 78.36%, higher than the state average of 75.84%.
 The population of children under the age of 6 years is 88 which is 7.27% of total population of Kanjli, and child sex ratio is approximately 833, lower than state average of 846.

 Population data

 Air travel connectivity

 The closest airport to the village is Sri Guru Ram Dass Jee International Airport.